-Shear DNA by vortexing for 1-2m.
+Shear DNA by vortexing for 1-2 min.

-Pellet cell debris by centrifuging for 5m at > 12,000 rpm in table top centrifuge.
+Pellet cell debris by centrifuging for 5 min at > 12,000 rpm in table-top centrifuge.
 Nucleic acids remain suspended in supernatant.

-Transfer the top 100 µ of supernatant into a sterile LoBind Eppendorf tube.
+Transfer the top 100 µL of supernatant into a sterile LoBind Eppendorf tube.

 Conduct spectroscopic readings on the DNA at 260/280 nm to determine the quantity and purity of the DNA.